 The Roma are Asian in their roots and originated from the northern regions of the Indian subcontinent, moving westward throughout Europe and beyond in three movements beginning about a thousand years ago.
 The Open Society Foundation’s animated history provides a short overview.
 There is not one unified Romani people group or single Romani language today.
 They are in a sense a non-territorial nation, but there are vast cultural differences between Romani people groups.

-People often ask my why I use the term “Roma” instead of the term “Gypsies”.
-While some people I know who dearly love the Roma use the term Gypsies, I do not, simply because it can be considered derogatory.
+People often ask my why we use the term “Roma” instead of the term “Gypsies”.
+While some people we know who dearly love the Roma use the term Gypsies, we do not, simply because it can be considered derogatory.
 Most Roma find use of the term Gypsies offensive.
 In fact, the Roma were slaves in Romania until about 1860.

-I have also learned a lot about the Roma through Dr. Ian Hancock, a Romani man who is a professor of linguistics and Romani culture and studies.
+There is a lot to learn about about the Roma through Dr. Ian Hancock, a Romani man who is a professor of linguistics and Romani culture and studies.
 In a lecture entitled “Gypsies vs. Roma: The Price of Identity” Dr. Hancock provides enlightening teaching.
-My hope is that they begin to see themselves as God see them and their identity is in Christ.
-My hope is also that all others see them through this lens as well.
+Our hope is that they begin to see themselves as God see them and their identity is in Christ.
+Our hope is also that all others see them through this lens as well.